brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 too far down the track.
 Just get yourself to the next shelter.
 You'll be fine.
 * Sometimes I met people hiking in the opposite direction who shared scary-sounding descriptions of upcoming trail features.
 Very often these descriptions turned out to be over-blown.
-Don't dwell much on other hikers' trail experiences, particularly fear-mongering - everyone experiences the trail differently.
+Don't dwell much on other hikers' trail descriptions, particularly fear-mongering - everyone experiences the trail differently.
 We've all heard about "type-2 fun" (i.e. things that were hard at the time, but seemed very fun in retrospect), but I think there is also a phenomenon like "type-2 horror" when things that really weren't *that* hard in the moment seem very difficult in retrospect.
 You'll be fine.